linardsramza/linards-ramza-frontend/README.md

 Contact Form Front-end and Back-end validation

-Contact Form submits using AJAX
+Contact Form submits using AJAX and sends an email

 HTML table filtration using JavaScript